NURS 3330-001 Foundations of Clinical Nursing Practice: Theoretical Foundations

 UTHSCSA School of Nursing utilizes the ATI RN Content Mastery Series®, RN Comprehensive Predictor® practice and proctored exams, and the ATI Virtual "greenlight" program to assist students in preparing for the NCLEX-RN® exam.
 Through practice and proctored examinations, students are able to assess their own knowledge and receive feedback and direction for content review throughout the program of study.

-The proctored exams are administered in specific courses in both undergraduate tracks.
+The ATI RN Content Mastery Exams (CME) are administered in specific courses in both undergraduate tracks

 Content Mastery Examinations Requirements

 2nd ATI Exam (15% of Course Points)